 Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

-Whether administering Windows 10 or Windows 11, this guide helps you understand:
+Whether administering Windows Server or Desktop physical or Horizon® virtual devices, this guide helps you understand:

-• Options for deploying and managing Windows updates
+• Options for sourcing, deploying, and managing Windows Updates

-• Where and how to assess the status of Windows Update patches, as well as validation and reports
+• How to assess the status of Windows Update patches, as well as validation and reports

 Managing Windows Updates with Workspace ONE UEM is based on the following process flow:

-1. Workspace ONE UEM managed Windows desktop devices reach out to Microsoft Update source to query available updates.
+1. Workspace ONE UEM managed Windows devices reach out to the Microsoft Update source to query available updates

-3. Devices report available updates to Workspace ONE UEM on the next Windows Update sample interval.
+4. Devices report available updates to Workspace ONE UEM on the next Windows Update sample interval

-4. If Workspace ONE Intelligence is integrated, updates data is also sent to Workspace ONE Intelligence.
+5. If Workspace ONE Intelligence is integrated, Windows Update data is also sent to Workspace ONE Intelligence

 Omnissa recommends:

-• Pulling updates from Windows Update for Business, rather than Windows Server Update Services (WSUS)
+• Utilizing the Windows Update cloud service, rather than Windows Server Update Services (WSUS), for longevity

 • Peer-to-peer sharing, rather than individualized fetching, to reduce network bandwidth

-When configuring Windows Update via Workspace ONE UEM, several key considerations and settings should be understood.
+When configuring Windows Updates via Workspace ONE UEM, several key considerations and settings should be reviewed.
 Each of these items is detailed within this document.

-The source for Windows Updates can be Windows Update for Business or Windows Server Update Services (WSUS).
-Workspace ONE functions equally well via either mechanism; however, Windows Update for Business is recommended for Workspace ONE UEM due to cloud-based functionality and minimal administration.
+Workspace ONE functions equally well via either mechanism; however, Windows Update client policies is recommended for Workspace ONE UEM due to cloud-based functionality and minimal administration.

-Several types of Windows Updates can be applied to Windows devices.
-This document will focus on Feature and Quality Updates.
+Several types of Windows Updates can be applied to Windows devices, and this document will focus on Feature and Quality Updates.
 For a complete description of Windows Update types, see Microsoft learning documentation

 Feature and Quality updates may be directly controlled by administrators within Workspace ONE UEM, and this document will thus focus on the configuration of these types of updates: